DeepSketcher: Internalizing Visual Manipulation for Multimodal Reasoning: The DeepSketcher

-Compared to the prior approach~\citep{yang2025mirage} that edits images in a highly compressed latent space, our method preserves richer semantic information: the editor operates directly on visual tokens with explicit conditioning \zqm{on} action embeddings.
+where $\mathcal{L}^{\text{phase-2}}_{\mathrm{LM}}(\theta)$ is the same as $\mathcal{L}^{\text{phase-1}}_{\mathrm{LM}}(\theta)$ except the visual embeddings.
+Compared to the prior approach~\cite{yang2025mirage} that edits images in a highly compressed latent space, our method preserves richer semantic information: the editor operates directly on visual tokens with explicit conditioning on action embeddings.
 This design yields more interpretable guidance and better semantic alignment between textual requests and visual transformations.

-In the final phase, we retain the same training objective and unfreeze the LLM backbone to encourage the model to adapt to its own edited outputs, ensuring consistency between generated edit requests and the resulting visual context. \zqm{The visual encoder is frozen through all three stages.}
+\textbf{Phase 3: Joint Adaptation.} Finally, we unfreeze the LLM backbone while maintaining the Phase 2 objective.
+This encourages the reasoning model to adapt to its own editor-produced visual outputs, ensuring consistency between the generated edit requests and the resulting visual context.
+The visual encoder is frozen throughout all stages.